 Professional $20,500 $138,500 $50,000 $200,000

-Effective beginning fall 2026, all students who are enrolled less-than-full-time enrollment will have their Direct Student Loans prorated based on a reduced annual limit.
+Effective beginning fall 2026, all students who are enrolled less-than-full-time enrollment will have their Direct Student Loans adjusted based on a reduced annual limit.

 No. If your situation fits the definition for the legacy provision, you are subject to the rules that were in place before the OBBBA was enacted.
 If your situation changes and you no longer fit the definition for the legacy provision (i.e. you cease attendance at any time after 7/1/2026 and later return) you would no longer be subject to the legacy provision and would be subject to the OBBBA changes.